EgoMoose/rbx-parallel/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Is there something you'd love to see in Photobooth?
+about: Is there something you'd love to see in this project?
 Submit a feature request!
 title: ''
 labels: enhancement
 assignees: ''